ishtatann/SpaceTradersUnitySDK/docs/SystemsApi.md

 Get Jump Gate

 Get jump gate details for a waypoint.
 Requires a waypoint of type `JUMP_GATE` to use.
-The response will return all systems that are have a Jump Gate in range of this Jump Gate.
-Those systems can be jumped to from this Jump Gate.
+Waypoints connected to this jump gate can be

 ### Example
 ```csharp